About DAYBUE®

 • At 12 weeks, the group of patients receiving DAYBUE (n=76) saw a decrease of 4.9 in average RSBQ total score from the start of the study when compared with a decrease of 1.7 in the placebo group (n=85), meaning an improvement in Rett symptoms

-• The difference between the two groups was -3.2.
-A lower score meant signs and symptoms of Rett syndrome were less severe
+• The difference between the 2 groups was -3.2.
+A lower score meant symptoms of Rett syndrome were less severe

 • Before starting treatment, the average RSBQ total score for the DAYBUE group was 43.7.
 For the placebo group, the average RSBQ total score before treatment was 44.5